cessen/ropey/README.md

 ## When should I use Ropey?

-Ropey is designed and built to be the backing text buffer for programs like text editors, and its design trade-offs reflect that.
+Ropey is designed to be the backing text buffer for programs like text editors, and its design trade-offs reflect that.
 Ropey is good at:

 - **Handling frequent edits to medium-to-large texts.** Even on texts that are multiple gigabytes large, edits are measured in single-digit microseconds.